 I of course visited these areas once the violence was over and it was safe for tourists to visit, and was overwhelmed by the strength the innocent local people had to carry on amidst all the violence and come out the other side stronger.
 They seemed more resilient, and determined to change the bad image of their land that the world now had.
 I wanted to see if the same was true for Ciudad Juarez.

 My trip to Juarez was pretty spontaneous though.
-I was road tripping across the Deep South of Texas and found myself in El Paso.
+I was road tripping across the Deep South of Texas visiting beautiful places such as San Antonio and after a while found myself heading to El Paso.
 And I thought “you know what, I wana go across the border today”.
 And I ain’t talking crossing over the border to another state, I’m talking across the border to Ciudad Juarez, Mexico.
 The city that was dubbed the most dangerous city in the world only a few years ago.

-Before we look at the border crossing and what there is to do in Ciudad Juarez, it is important to understand about the Juarez Drug War.
+Before we look at how to do the El Paso border crossing walking and what there is to do in Ciudad Juarez, it is important to understand about the Juarez Drug War.

 Juárez and the Drug War